Call for Papers

 - System papers should indicate how the developers integrated techniques and technologies to produce an effective system, and convey any lessons learned in the process.

 We welcome paper submissions between 4 and 9 pages, not including references.
-Paper length should be commensurate with the importance of the contribution.
 Authors are encouraged to submit videos to aid the program committee in reviewing their submissions.

-All paper submissions must be formatted using the IEEE VGTC conference format described at https://tc.computer.org/vgtc/publications/conference/.
+All paper submissions must be formatted using the IEEE Computer Society VGTC conference format (https://tc.computer.org/vgtc/publications/conference/).
 Accepted papers and posters will have to be formatted by the authors according to the relevant camera-ready guidelines.

 - 3D and volumetric display and projection technology